Blog

 • Fungal decay

-• Warping and shrinkage
+• Shrinkage/swelling and distortion

 • Loss of structural integrity